caro46/Tetraploid_project/correction_pacbio.md

 14/02/18: `Sequel.RunS005.001.BJE3652.fasta`, `536480` sequences, run completed in ~4d and 12h (4 threats).
 Launching the jobs for the other files `003..004` on `ntasks-per-node=5`, 5d; `005..007` on `ntasks-per-node=6` and `008` on `ntasks-per-node=8`.
 Change in the number in CPUs required to handle the differrence in number of sequences, the time (CPU hours/ressources) of the run depends on number of sequences.

+21/02/18: producing graph for long insert libraries.
+Will use it on the pacbio long reads already corrected by short/medium libraries to improve correction.
+Using the same parameters as before.
+Most of the pacbio files are now corrected with the short/medium insert libraries (files `002` and `007` are the last ones running).

 ## *k* choice

 From LoRDEC [FAQ](http://www.lirmm.fr/~rivals/lordec/FAQ/#orgheadline38):